Search and rescue continues in Kentucky after deadly tornadoes in South and Midwest

 The worst storms had winds of at least 111 mph

-Meteorologists from the National Weather Service have offered new detail on the extent and the strength of some of the tornadoes that touched down.
+Meteorologists from the National Weather Service have offered new details on the extent and the strength of some of the tornadoes that touched down.

 Tornadoes from the same storm are believed to have hit Kentucky, Arkansas, Illinois, Indiana, Mississippi, Missouri, Ohio and Tennessee, according to the National Weather Service's Storm Prediction Center.